 A full repeat year may not be used to improve the classification of the Award where a student has passed.

-Multiple Failed Assessments after the resit/resubmission period (Undergraduate Programmes)
+Failed Assessments after the resit/resubmission period (Undergraduate Programmes)

-When the Assessment Board meets after resits/resubmissions are completed and a student has multiple failed assessments
+When the Assessment Board meets after resits/resubmissions are completed and a student has:

-Where the student has not met the requirements to progress having exhausted all attempts at the assessment for the Programme Stage, they would be required to withdraw from the University.
+one or more failed assessments with no further resit opportunities due to Extenuating Circumstances; and

-Where the Programme Stage mark is below 20%, or where a student did not submit coursework or was absent from all examinations with no substantiated Extenuating Circumstances, they would be required to withdraw from the University.
+Where the Programme Stage mark is below 20%, or where a student did not submit coursework/was absent from all examinations with no Extenuating Circumstances, or where the student has previously been offered a repeat year;

+they would be required to withdraw from the University.

 Otherwise, the Board may consider and offer one (or if appropriate, more than one) of the following options: